lzim/mtl/blue/session01/s01_learner/mtl_session01_see.md

 ## In-session Exercise

-### 1. Think of a good learning experience in your team -- a time when you had an ‘aha!’ or something finally made sense, or you could finally do something you couldn’t before.
+### 1. Think of a good learning experience in your team.

-a.
-It can be in a meeting or an informal exchange with a colleague.
+a. **A time when you had an ‘aha!’ or something finally made sense, or you could finally do something you couldn’t before.** It can be in a meeting or an informal exchange with a colleague.
 It can be when you learned a clinic   procedure, an idea for treatment with a difficult patient, or when a team member unlocked a mystery of CPRS for you.

 b. **What were the characteristics of the experience?**